-EA SPORTS have touted a whole host of game mode specific reveals for FIFA 21 during August, although many details on gameplay have already been confirmed by the developers.
+EA SPORTS previously touted a whole host of game mode specific reveals for FIFA 21 during August, although many details on gameplay have already been confirmed by the developers.

-Ultimate Team, Career Mode, Pro Clubs, and just about everything else included in the next installment is set for a shakeup.
-Gameplay might be one of the top priorities for EA following continued criticism for the state of FIFA 20.
+Ultimate Team, Career Mode, Pro Clubs, and just about everything has had a shakeup in FIFA 21.
+Gameplay was one of the top priorities for EA following continued criticism for the state of FIFA 20.

-Players argued that it played too slow, heading wasn’t as effective as previous years, and defending was also criticized.
-FIFA 21 presents an opportunity to change all of that, though, so let’s run through everything that’s set for a tweak.
+Players argued that FIFA 20 played too slow- heading wasn’t as effective as previous years, and defending was also criticized.
+FIFA 21 attempted to change all of that, though, so here’s everything that’s been tweaked.

 - FIFA 21 gameplay Fundamentals